vegaper/cleaningDataProject/README.md

 The test and train sets are combined with activity and subject information.

 ## Summarizing Data
 The data is summarized by subject and activity and means calculated for each variable.
-The data is writen to a text file called 'means.txt' sited in the main dir.
+The data is written to a text file called 'means.txt' sited in the main dir.
 ## Units
 The data is standardized so it does not have units.

 ## Creating Codebooks

-Codebooks are created for the `data` and `means` datasets using the `codebook` package.
+The codebook for the means data is in a markdown code_book.qmd file in the main dir.